polyaxon/polyaxon/templates/experimentation/experiments.md

 Experiment was created.
 ```

+Polyaxon currently supports distributed runs for Tensorflow, MXNet, Pytorch, and Horovod.
+Please go to the [distributed experiments](distributed_experiments)'s section to learn more how
+to configure your experiment for the different frameworks.

 ## Experiment jobs

-To check that our experiment is running in a distributed way,
+To check that the experiment is running in a distributed way,
 you can use Polyaxon dashboard or Polyaxon CLI,

 ```bash